jncraton/emulator-simple/readme.md

 Simple Processor
 ================

-This project requires the implemenation of a very simple processor to execute instructions.
+This project requires the implementation of a very simple processor to execute instructions.
 The instruction format used is intended to be very simple (while not being space efficient).

 Instruction Format
 ------------------